leifbr/f5certlabs/docs/class2/module12/lab1.rst

 the web site accessible?
 Why?*

-Unchecked (blue square), Yes, because Uncheck simply mean the status in unknown and thus always assume to be availale.
+Unchecked (blue square), Yes, because Uncheck simply mean the status in unknown and is always assumed to be availale.

 *Q2.
 What are the status of* **www\_pool** *and* **www\_vs**? *Can you access the web site?*